Caixa Geral de

 N = number of years (after 2005) with at least 120 days of contributions necessary to have a full career of 40 years (all the service before 2006 is taken into account).

-Both long career retirement pensions and disability retirement pensions are not reduced by the sustainability factor, despite being granted to scheme members that haven't met yet the normal retirement age.
+Both age limit, early retirement (only new and long career) and disability pensions are not reduced by the sustainability factor, despite being granted to scheme members that haven't met the normal or the personal retirement age yet.

 Absolut and general disability

 If the scheme member is unable to perform not only his Job but any profession, he benefits from more favourable rules, such as:

 The early retirement pension is calculated the same way the ordinary pension is.
 The pension value thus obtained is then reduced 4,5% per year (for members that had 36 years of service in 2005-12-31) or 0,5% per month (for the other members) the member needs to reach the normal or the personal retirement age.